jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Like most kings, Charles and his father spent lavishly; jewelery, palaces, banquets and balls never come cheap.
 With the Thirty Years War raging, it wasn't long before England went broke and Charles needed more money.
 Parliament, filling up with idealistic Christians (especially Purtitans, the people who fled to America and started Thanksgiving) wouldn't say yes until they got more political powers.
 In turn, Charles refused to talk to them.
 In fact, the king sent parliament home and ruled by himself for over 10 years.
 The king got his money by using the ancient feudal rulebook.
 One example, he fined men who didn't come to his royal coronation.

 And here is the moment we all should fear.
 Government was broke.
 The struggle between king and parliament was very simple; who should pick up the bill?.
-England was rather wealthy, so both sides could pay the debt by sacrificing, but both sides thought it was the others responsibility.
+England was rather wealthy; both sides could pay the debt by sacrificing for the good of the country.
+But both sides thought it was the others responsibility.
 Sadly for Charles, the people were no longer desperate.
-After all, they were in the middle of the Science Age, and thus enjoying all the benefits of better calenders, record keeping, navigation equipment and so forth.
-It was precisely because the English people were empowered by new tools, that they could stand up to the king.
+After all, they were in the middle of the Science Age, and thus enjoying all the benefits of better calenders, record keeping, navigation equipment, and gunpowder.
+It was precisely because the English people were empowered by new levers of power, that they could stand up to the king.

 But without Rousseau's new philosophy to explain themselves, the people were left asking for change from a king who thought he was a god.
 Parliament eventually got sick of being ignored while paying the governments bills.
 So they raised an army, Charles did the same, and the two sides fought the English Civil War (1642–1646).
 The Parliamentary Army was local Protestants devoted to democracy—on their way to becoming player gods—who chose their own leaders by merit, and suspected Charles was a closet Catholic.
 Charles's Royalist Army were mostly nobles who hired foreign mercenaries, and suspected the Parliamentarians had gone mad.